followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDeferRendering/1 Configuration/onShown.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a callback function that is called when widget content is shown and animation has completed.
+A function that is executed when the content is displayed and animation is completed.
 <!--/shortDescription-->

 <!--fullDescription-->